1907 Receipt for £5 to JHL Findlay per EB Quirk

 2. Olive Schreiner’s nephew John Hudson Lamb [JHL] Findlay (1876-1942), known as Hudson, was a lawyer who lived and practised in Pretoria, in the old Transvaal.
 The law firm he established, Findlay & Niemeyer, is still in existence, and its offices are still in the same place, in Hatfield.
 Many of the letters he wrote to family members, as well as letters to him by Olive Schreiner and a large number of other people, are in the Findlay Family collection.
 They span his life-time, from comments on his birth through to him becoming a grandfather and then the years just before he died.
 They encompass many aspects of his working life, including because a number of family connections were also involved in legal practice.
 A fairly three-dimensional picture emerges, in fact four-dimensional, as these many letters taken together have a decided longitudinal character.

-4. One such instance involves members of the interconnected Du Toit and Voss families, with the original base of the Du Toits in the southern part of the Cape and the Vosses being British migrants to the Northern Cape; they both were however located in Hopetown in the 1870s and 80s.
+4. One such instance involves members of the interconnected Du Toit and Voss families, with the original base of the Du Toits in the southern part of the Cape and the Vosses being British migrants to the Northern Cape; however, both came to be located in Hopetown in the 1870s and 80s.
 A Du Toit daughter, Jacoba Helena, and a Voss son, Thomas, married in 1882; then in the 1890s they moved to Pretoria, he entering government service there.
 The daughter’s Will and related papers, and also those of various other members of the family, were drawn up by a certain JHL Findlay in 1897 and are now part of the Voss collection, in another archive in another place from the Findlay one.

-5. No known point of connection exists between Findlay and the Vosses other than what is indicated by these documents: a lawyer drew up Will and related papers for members of a family after it moved to the Transvaal, as it had a different basis (Roman-Dutch law) to its legal system from that in the Cape.
-There seems nothing particularly significant about the Wills or the property mentioned in them, and at this point in time the still fairly young Findlay had not achieved the lawyerly seniority he later had, so it is not surprisingly that he was hands-on involved in expediting these routine legal matters.
+5. No known point of connection exists between Findlay and the Vosses other than what is indicated by these documents: a lawyer drew up Will and related papers for members of a family after it moved to the Transvaal, as this had a different basis (Roman-Dutch law) to its legal system from that in the Cape.
+There seems nothing particularly significant about the Wills or the property mentioned in them, and at this point in time the still fairly young Hudson Findlay had not achieved the lawyerly seniority he later gained, so it is not surprisingly that he was hands-on involved in expediting these routine legal matters.

 8. The development of increasingly sharp political differences within the white population more generally can be traced across letters in the Findlay collection, in particular in Pretoria itself and what were many fierce contests for powerful positions in the kerk, legal profession, education, civil service and the local state.
-The letters in this collection contain many hints about how such matters played out in the details of people’s lives, thereby providing an index of wider changes occurring among the white population of South Africa.
+The letters in this collection contain many clues about how such matters played out in the details of people’s lives, thereby providing an index of wider changes occurring among the white population of South Africa.

 9. The Wills of the Vosses, like all Wills, concern the ownership and disposal of someone’s property.
-In the case of Jacoba Helena Voss nee Du Toit, it is also about land as part of property.
+In the case of Cotie (Jacoba Helena) Voss nee Du Toit, it is also about land as part of property.
 When she and her husband moved from the Cape, Mev Voss retained her ownership of parcels of land there and continued receiving income from these.
 Her new Will in January 1897 ensured ownership would be passed on after her death to her heirs, by making a new Will within the Roman-Dutch legal framework prevailing in the Transvaal.
 And so enter Hudson Finlay.

 10. Ten years later in April 1907, enter Hudson Finlay again.
 This time it concerns the 1907 receipt shown at the start of this Trace.

 11. The receipt was issued by the Civil Commissioner’s Office in Pretoria for a sum of money paid by JHL Findlay to the Civil Commission on behalf of EB Quirk.
 In this context ‘per’ is on behalf of.
 It is for £5, and was paid as groundrent for 1904-1907 for a number of lots or ‘stands’, parcels of land in Johannesburg which were owned by EB Quirk, with the legal work of conveyancing carried out by Hudson Findlay.
-By 1907 when the receipt was issued, he was the senior member of his firm and had also become a fairly senior member of the Pretorian legal fraternity.
+By 1907 when this receipt was issued, he was the senior member of his firm and had also become a fairly senior member of the Pretorian legal fraternity.
 So it is a mild surprise to see his name on the receipt, rather than that of the firm, Findlay & Niemeyer, or one of its more junior members.

 16. A PS here regarding the Pringles of the Eastern Cape is in order, as part of considering what is going on in these documents regarding land and its possession and disposition.

-19. Both of the examples that have been discussed are concerned with land, property, ownership, possession.
+19. Both of the examples that have been discussed here are concerned with land, property, ownership, possession.
 The work of producing ownership and possession is the work of that most exemplary of professions, the law, through its routine and ordinary workings.
 Drawing up Wills.
 Paying groundrent on behalf of clients.
 And so on and so forth through the activities of solicitors and advocates and lawyers and land agents and surveyors et cetera.
 All the stuff of marking territory, certifying ownership, the possession and then the inheritance of these by members of those social groups that had recourse to, and the funds to pay for, the law.
-These activities and those who carried them out seem placid, mild-mannered and ethically neutral; they are in fact the stuff of organised and systematic pillage, the alienation of the land in colonial settler contexts.
+These activities and those who carried them out seem placid, mild-mannered and ethically neutral; they are in fact the stuff of the organised and systematic alienation of the land in colonial settler contexts.

-20. The example of the Wills drawn up by Hudson Findlay for the Voss family says something interesting about networks and the sometimes nebulous or transitory connections that can link people.
+20. The example of the Wills drawn up by Hudson Findlay for the Voss family says something interesting about networks and the sometimes nebulous or transitory connections that can link people, in-passing entanglements.
 He and they coincided for a particular purpose, to carry out what was for him some routine legal work, and something more consequential for them because contemplating an ‘after’ when their own lives would have ended.
 There is no reason and certainly no evidence to suppose that the connection had any longevity.
 There are many reasons to suppose that in the number of respects Findlay and the Vosses might have disagreed about many matters.
 And there is considerable evidence to show that Hudson Findlay was a honourable, hard-working and kindly person.
 And there is the rub, of course.

 21. This example also says something interesting about figurations over time, those long-term associational ties which led to the intertwining of different groups of whites around the common interests they shared in spite of their differences and disagreements.
 These interests centred on the valorisation of a way of life with its land, labour and monopolisation of legitimate force.
 And in turn these required state formation and the presence and activities of many professional groups and people enabling this, such as lawyers.

-22. These matters were uber-topical at the point the receipt was issued in April 1907.
+22. These matters were highly topical at the point the Quirk receipt was issued in April 1907.
 There was what was called an ‘uprising’ in Natal, one of the most serious rebuttals of white control that South Africa has witnessed.
 A National Convention had been called in which (white) political delegates from the four composing provinces met to discuss the form of Union between them, with the spectre of the Natal matter at its back.
 And at the end of 1907, Hudson Findlay’s favourite aunt, Olive Schreiner, published a widely syndicated lengthy newspaper article on ‘Closer Union’, which was also published as a short book.
 In both forms it became a cause celebre because of its analysis of racism and white interests as underpinning polity and economy, fuelled by the desire to permanently subjugate the black majority.
 And this latter was the common glue that bound together groups which otherwise disagreed on many matters.

 25. What precisely happened to the Quirk stands after this is not known.
 What is startlingly clear is that these stands, these fairly large areas of land, are a significant part of the suburbs of Johannesburg known as Fairview and Melrose.
 From being seen as worthless by an office junior before building work there got off the ground, for many years they have been worth multi-millions, indeed now many multi-millions.
 Prime land in one of the world’s prime cities that is also at the heart of the South African economy.
-Prime land that Major Quirk left to his wife and his wife through her legal agents was unable to sell.
+Prime land that Major Quirk left to his wife and his wife but which her legal agents were unable to sell.

 26. What has been discussed in this Trace is routine, ordinary, dull even.
 Some Wills are made, a receipt is issued for groundrent paid.
 It is also in a way what nightmares are made of.
 The minuteness of these activities is what catches the breath, that something so huge and momentous as land and its possession translates down the line to a humdrum receipt for £5, along with all the other equally minute transactions carried out by often well-meaning professionals and their perhaps not quite so well-meaning clients.